gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GrowModelExt.md

 ## GrowModelExt.GetRegrowBloon(this GrowModel) Method

-(Cross-Game compatible) Returns the ID of the BloonModel that this regrows into.
+Returns the ID of the BloonModel that this regrows into.

 ```csharp
 public static string GetRegrowBloon(this Assets.Scripts.Models.Bloons.Behaviors.GrowModel growModel);